neuralmagic/sparsezoo/README.md

 models = available_models()  # type: List[RepoModel]
 print(models)
 ```
-Peruse sample use cases to learn more for specific

 ### <a name=“models”></a> Available Models and Recipes
 A number of pre-trained models are available in this API.
 Included are both baseline and recalibrated models for higher performance.
 These can optionally be used with [Neural Magic Inference Engine](https://github.com/neuralmagic/engine/).
 The types available for each model architecture are noted in the [SparseZoo model repository listing](docs/available-models.md).